 You can use Nikon's SnapBridge app to operate some of the camera's functions through your phone, as well as transferring files directly to your phone.
 However, the settings included in the app are limited, and once connected, you can't change anything on the camera itself.

 The Nikon Z f has great overall battery performance, although its CIPA-rated battery life isn't particularly impressive.
-At 360 shots through the EVF and 430 shots using the display, it's decent but still falls short of comparable full-frame mirrorless cameras.
-That said, CIPA ratings tend to be somewhat conservative, and your actual mileage will vary depending on how you use your camera and what settings you choose.
+At 360 shots through the EVF and 430 shots using the display, it's decent but still falls short of comparable full-frame mirrorless cameras like the Sony α7C II.
+That said, CIPA ratings tend to be somewhat conservative, and your actual mileage will vary depending on your settings and how you use your camera.
 Also, while the camera comes with a Nikon EN‑EL15c battery, it's also compatible with EN‑EL15a and EN‑EL15b battery types.

 On the video side, the camera performs impressively well.
-The battery lasted for almost two hours of continuous video recording in 4k.
-If you need to extend its battery life even further, you can also use external power delivery via USB-C. However, the battery won't actively charge when the camera's turned on.
+The battery lasts for almost two hours of 4k video recording.
+If you need to extend its battery life even further, you can also use external power delivery via USB-C, though the battery won't actively charge when the camera's turned on.

 The Nikon Z f has a range of continuous shooting options.
 In its 'Continuous L' drive mode, you can choose from between 1 fps and 7 fps.
 There's also a 'Continuous H' and 'Continuous H (extended)' option, but the speeds you get using each will vary depending on your settings.
 According to Nikon, you'll get the following approximate speeds: